scionproto/scion/doc/dev/design/router-port-dispatch.rst

 - it's an entirely end-host local change
 - it also fixes many of the problems listed above related to unix domain sockets, reconnection, etc.

-However, this still requires a shared component on the end-host if multiple applications want to use SCION concurrently.
+However, this still requires a shared component on the end host if multiple applications want to use SCION concurrently.
 For deployment to mobile platforms, in particular, this is still as much of a blocker as the current dispatcher.

 Alternative SCMP handling